FeatureBaseDB/www/content/blog/writing-a-client-library.md

 end
 ```

-`Index` constructor takes the name of the index and its options.
-Currently the only option available for indexes is the time quantum.

 The `Index` object keeps a cache of frames.
 The `frame` method creates a new `Frame` object or returns an already existing `Frame` object.
 We should be careful when caching `Frame` objects, since `Frame` objects have to keep a reference to their parent `Index` object.
 This creates a circular reference and that can be problematic for languages with a reference counting memory management scheme.

 Let's add a few methods to `Index`: